CyVerse-learning-materials/learning-center-2.0-release/README.md

 [Tutorials@CyVerse.org](mailto:Tutorials@CyVerse.org) that your tutorial is ready for inclusion in the main CyVerse documentation repo.
 We will review and verify the contribution, and add you as a maintainer repo in the CyVerse collection.
-You should make future edits following the instructions above for 'Fixing and/or improving documentation via GitHub.'
-Alternatively, you can host your tutorial independently on ReadTheDocs following their [instructions for importing documentation](https://docs.readthedocs.io/en/latest/getting_started.html#import-your-docs).
+Alternatively, you can host your tutorial independently on ReadTheDocs following their
+[instructions for importing documentation](https://docs.readthedocs.io/en/latest/getting_started.html#import-your-docs).
 We will also follow up about ensuring test data associated with the documentation are available and open.